JDRanpariya/jdranpariya.github.io/src/library/books/shoe-dog.md

 I liked that they tried to add beauty to every part of life.

-He'd started over, he said.As the Japanese do.
+He'd started over, he said.
+As the Japanese do.

 The next day I returned to the United States, and one of the first things I did after landing was put fifty dollars in an envelop and airmail it to Fujimoto.
 On the card I wrote: "For a new